 Patients usually take part in formal Physical Therapy after ACL reconstruction.
-When you begin your Specialized Physical Therapy program, the first few Physical Therapy treatments are designed to help control the pain and swelling from the surgery.
+When you visit Specialized Physical Therapy, our first few Physical Therapy treatments are designed to help control the pain and swelling from the surgery.
 Our goal is to help you regain full knee extension as soon as possible.

 When you get full knee movement, your knee isn't swelling, and your strength and muscle control are improving, you'll be able to gradually go back to your work and sport activities.
-Our Physical Therapists may recommend a functional brace for athletes who intend to return quickly to their sports.
+Our Physical Therapist may prescribe a functional brace for athletes who intend to return quickly to their sports.

 Ideally, you'll be able to resume your previous lifestyle activities.
 However, athletes are usually advised to wait at least six months before returning to their sports.
 Most patients are encouraged to modify their activity choices.

-Although the time required for recovery varies, you will probably be involved in a Specialized Physical Therapy progressive rehabilitation program for four to six months after surgery to ensure the best result from your ACL reconstruction.
-In the first six weeks following surgery, expect to see our Physical Therapist two to three times a week.
-If your surgery and rehabilitation go as planned, you may only need to do a home program and see our Physical Therapist every few weeks over the four to six month period.
+You will probably be involved in a our progressive rehabilitation program for four to six months after surgery to ensure the best result from your ACL reconstruction.
+Although recovery time varies, in the first six weeks following surgery, expect to see the Physical Therapist two to three times a week.
+If your surgery and Specialized Physical Therapy rehabilitation go as planned, you may only need to do a home program and see your therapist every few weeks over the four to six month period.